 Google says that the new Maps app will be available for iOS and Android this summer.
-But for the folks who can’t wait to try out some of the new features, you can sign up to receive an invitation to preview the desktop version by clicking here.
+But for the folks who can’t wait to try out some of the new features, you can sign up to receive an invitation to preview the desktop version.

 After being kicked from iOS, Google Maps was released as a standalone iPhone app last fall.
 It landed amidst a flurry of complaints from users about the inaccuracy of Apple’s mapping software, helping it to over 10 million downloads in 2 days.

 So, who’s excited about Google Maps for iPad?